hsynercn/tutorials-all-paths/AlgoExpert Notes/Data_Structures.md

 Most of the time we deal with fixed size data types.
 For example, in Java, int is 4 bytes, long is 8 bytes, char is 2 bytes, boolean is 1 byte.

 Pointers: A pointer is a variable whose value is the address of another variable, i.e., direct address of the memory location.

+## Big O Notation

+We can't use the time duration to express time complexity.